phuein/NodeWorld-OpenShift/README.md

-##### * This project is saved using Sublime Text 3, and has the Project and Workspaces files for it.
+##### * This project is saved using Sublime Text 3, and has the Project and Workspace files for it.

+##### * Use a modern text editor with __Code Folding__, for the sake of readability.

+##### * A live version, for developers, is available at: http://game.assafkoss.com

+# How To Contribute

+I am looking for __developers__ with free time and interest in virtual game-worlds.

+I am unable to hire, so anyone who joins will gain equal status.
+The exception is that I am "first among equals", as the creator of Node World.

+I am looking for developers who would take interest in working on specific modules.
+Read below, to get a general perspective on the project, and decide which parts are most interesting for you.

+# The Project

 ## Dictionary